 If you’ve ever driven on a road that is past its prime, you know how quickly road repairs and replacements can become urgent.
 Potholes, cracks and uneven driving surfaces can lead to unsafe driving conditions, vehicular damage and driver frustration.

 Until recently, road replacement required extended lane closures.
 That’s all beginning to change, though, thanks to precast concrete pavement systems (PCPS).
 On Jan.
-10, the Florida Department of Transportation (FDOT)
+10, the Florida Department of Transportation (FDOT) and the Federal Highway Administration (FHWA) held a PCPS Showcase in DeLand, Fla. to highlight the benefits of using PCPSs.

 The FHWA and the American Association of State Highway and Transportation Officials (AASHTO) are also championing PCPSs as part of their Technology and Implementation Group’s Highways for Life program.